smartyhouses/shy-sh/README.md

 🤖: Hello!
 I'm fine thanks

-✨: how many filer in this folder
+✨: how many file in this folder

 🛠️ ls | wc -l